- S -

 Fig.

-of original patent with user instructions (Polish version, identical to
+of original patent with graphical user instructions (Polish version,

 |